wemsteral/CV/README.md

 **Auction Technology Group** (August '16 to October '18)
 _Account Manager - Fine Art, Auctions, Fairs_
 This role involved the management of advertising accounts across the Antiques Trade Gazette, a printed and digital newspaper and the-saleroom.com, an online auction portal.
 Primarily I was required to sell online advertising to a diverse group of accounts, secondary to that, I was involved with selling our online auction software, which offered auction houses across the world either a portal to host auctions on the-saleroom.com or the software to implement it themselves.
+I also acted as ad-ops after the launch of the atg website and was responsible for deploying and monitoring digital advertising.

 **The Telegraph Media Group** (July '13 to May '16)
 _Account Executive - Fine Art, Auctions, Fairs_